Sum rule for a Schiff-like dipole moment: The energy weighted sum rule

-{\it A) The boson expansion method.} The correction terms from the right hand side of the equation (\ref{SR1}), which will be hereafter denoted as $S(\mathcal{N})$, can be expressed in terms of particle-particle ($pp$) and hole-hole ($hh$) transition components.
+The terms involved in $S(\mathcal{N})$ can be expressed in terms of particle-particle ($pp$) and hole-hole ($hh$) transition matrix elements.
 Indeed, the $ph$ transition components give vanishing contributions when they are averaged with the RPA ground state.
-Therefore in the second quantization, the needed one-body operator $\hat{r}^m$ can be written as:
+Therefore, the needed one-body operator $\hat{r}^m$ can be written as: